pdwaggoner/plotmm/README.md

 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/plotGMM)](http://www.r-pkg.org/pkg/plotGMM) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=plastic)](https://github.com/pdwaggoner/plotGMM/pulls)

+`ATTENTION`: The package (including it's name) is under active development with **significant** updates coming shortly.
+Thus, the applications and examples below still apply for the current stable release (v 0.2.1), but will soon be significantly updated and expanded.
+Stand by for developments and news!

 In collaboration with [Fong Chan](https://github.com/tinyheero) (Achilles Therapeutics) and Lu Zhang (Emory University), the latest release (v0.2.1) of `plotGMM` includes substantial updates with easy-to-use tools for visualizing output from univariate Gaussian mixture models:

 1. `plot_GMM`: The main function of the package, `plot_GMM` allows the user to simply input the name of a `mixEM` class object (from fitting a Gaussian mixture model (GMM) using the `mixtools` package), as well as the number of components, `k`, that were used in the GMM fit.
 The result is a clean `ggplot2` object showing the density of the data with overlaid mixture weight component curves.